larenSakota/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?
+edgar and jason are reference types so making a change to one will affect the other

 ### Question 6